evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 Alignment requires understanding what AI systems are actually doing.
 Yet modern neural networks often function as black boxes, with decision processes opaque even to their creators.

 Interpretability research aims to make AI reasoning more transparent.[^12] Techniques range from attention visualization in language models to mechanistic interpretability efforts that reverse-engineer neural networks.
-The goal is to build systems we can meaningfully inspect and understand.
+The goal is to build systems we can meaningfully inspected and understood.
 This connects to our exploration of [memory and reflection foundations for autonomous AI agents](/2025/04/29/memory-and-reflection-foundations-for-autonomous-ai-agents/), where we discussed how transparent reasoning processes are essential for trustworthy AI.

 ## Case Study: Reinforcement Learning from AI Feedback at OpenAI